-For this VPA, carbon credits have been issued regularly since the start of the crediting period (i.e., from 20/03/2015 onwards).
+For this VPA, carbon credits have been issued regularly since the start of the crediting period (i.e., from 01/05/2015 onwards) with no gaps.
 Due to a sensitive financial situation, the VPA will not be operational without regular influx of carbon revenue to sustain its operations.
 Moreover, the revenue from carbon finance is used for the following purposes -

-- Maintenance of Clean Energy Officers and other personnel for continuous monitoring and upkeep of the products - MEC signs Carbon Use of Funds (CuOF) with partner organizations to ensure that the revenues are used to feed back into the Programme
+- 1. Maintenance of Clean Energy Officers and other personnel for continuous monitoring and upkeep of the products - 2.
+MEC signs Carbon Use of Funds (CuOF) with partner organizations to ensure that the revenues are used to feed back into the Programme